-- people from your SEO company
+- your SEO company

-- people from your web design company
+- your web design company

 1) Every website has a different architecture.
-Not everybody can score 100/100 on that test as our website.

 2) That testing tool, although very popular, is a "best practices" and "synthetic" tool that DOES NOT ALWAYS REFLECT REALITY.
 Real speed for real users can only be measured with WebPageTest.org (tool meant for professionals, also developed by Google)